 "Tom has created a canyoneering masterpiece.
 Well-written, accurate descriptions and superb photography round out this instant classic." - Harvey Halpern, important canyoneering guy

 The current edition of Zion: Canyoneering was published in 2006.
-Look for the 2nd Edition in Spring 2014.
+Look for the 2nd Edition in April 2015.